Donnybrook, Dublin: Churches and cemetery

 Donnybrook Cemetery dates back to the 8th century and was once the location of a church founded by St Broc.
 It was also the site of Catholic and Church of Ireland churches, both called St Mary's.
 Those buried in it include Dr Bartholomew Mosse, the founder of the Rotunda Hospital, Sir Edward Lovett Pearce, architect of the Irish Houses of Parliament on College Green and Dr Richard Madden, biographer of the United Irishmen.
 It is possible that the wall on the south side of the cemetery is the oldest man-made structure still existing in Donnybrook.
 The brick chimney behind the cemetery was built on the site of a former marble works and later served as a Magdalene laundry.
 Two ancestors of Meghan Markle, Mary McCue and Thomas Bird, an English soldier, were married at St Mary's Church of Ireland church, Donnybrook, in 1860.

+Today, two churches are located in the area, the Catholic Church of the Sacred Heart, Donnybrook is still open and active while the protestant St. Mary's Church, Donnybrook is now closed and was purchased by the Royal Dublin Society and forms part of its campus.

 Geography

 The river Dodder runs through Donnybrook and at one time there was a ford here.
 It is subject to periodic serious flooding and in 1628 one of the Usshers of Donnybrook Castle drowned while trying to cross.